Former National Hurricane Center Director Ken Graham often says there is no “just a” category with hurricanes.

-Here's a video of significant flooding last night in #Miami from the "no-named" storm. #SoFla #PTC1 #WeatherTogether https://t.co/qUdw1HXisx
+Here's a video collection of significant flooding last night in #Miami from the "no-named" storm. #SoFla #PTC1 #WeatherTogether https://t.co/qUdw1HXisx

 — Jeff Huffman (@HuffmanHeadsUp) June 4, 2022